brightakin/java-database-capstone/schema-design.md

 Basic information about patients.

-- `patient_id` – INT, PK, auto-increment, NOT NULL
+- `id` – INT, PK, Auto Increment, NOT NULL
 - `first_name` – VARCHAR(50), NOT NULL
 - `last_name` – VARCHAR(50), NOT NULL
 - `date_of_birth` – DATE, NOT NULL